Man's death by Chicago police under investigation

 Investigators searched the area overnight, but they have not found the weapon that the man is alleged to have had, the superintendent said.

 Police have not released the sergeant's name.
-He will be taken off patrol and placed on administrative duties for at least 30 days, as is routine for officers involved in a shooting while it is reviewed, police said.
+He will be taken off patrol and placed on administrative duties for at least 30 days, as is routine for officers involved in a shooting while it is reviewed.

 Video taken by two surveillance cameras outside a church shows Raye running and the officer chasing him out of the cameras' view, CNN affiliate WLS reported.
 The footage does not show the shooting.